Money Heist: Season 2: Parts 3 and 4 (2019–2020)

-Part 3 begins three years after the heist on the Royal Mint of Spain, showing the robbers enjoying their lives paired-up in diverse locations.
+Part 3 begins three years after the heist on the Royal Mint of Spain, and restarts the story showing the robbers enjoying their lives paired-up in diverse locations.
 However, when Europol captures Rio with an intercepted phone, the Professor picks up Berlin's old plans to assault the Bank of Spain to force Europol to hand over Rio to prevent his torture.
 He and Raquel (going by "Lisbon") get the gang, including Mónica (going by "Stockholm"), back together, and enlist three new members: Palermo, Bogotá and Marseille, with Palermo in charge.
 Flashbacks to the Professor and Berlin outline the planned new heist and their different approaches to love.
 The disguised robbers sneak into the heavily guarded bank, take hostages and eventually gain access to the gold and state secrets.
 At the same time, the Professor and Lisbon travel in an RV and then an ambulance while communicating with the robbers and the police.
 The robbers thwart a police breach of the bank, forcing the police, led by Colonel Luis Tamayo and pregnant inspector Alicia Sierra, to release Rio to the robbers.
 Nairobi is injured by a police sniper's shot to the chest.
 With another police assault on the bank coming, and believing Lisbon has been executed by the police, the Professor radios Palermo and declares DEFCON 2.
 The robbers respond by firing a rocket at the armored police vehicle that is advancing on the bank, turning the robbers from folk heroes to killers in the eyes of the public.
 Part 3 concludes by showing Lisbon alive and in custody, and Tokyo narrating that the Professor had fallen for a trap.
 She concludes that because of the Professor's miscalculation, "the war had begun."